Treaty of Fort Laramie (1868): Article II

 Article two of the treaty changed the boundaries for tribal land and established the Great Sioux Reservation, to include areas of present day South Dakota west of the Missouri River, including the Black Hills.
 This was set aside for the "absolute and undisturbed use and occupation of the Indians".
 In total, it allocated about 25% of the Dakota Territory as it existed at the time.
 It made the total tribal lands smaller, and moved them further eastward.
 This was to "take away access to the prime buffalo herds that occupied the area and encourage the Sioux to become farmers."

 The government agreed that no parties, other than those authorized by the treaty, would be allowed to "pass over, settle upon, or reside in the territory".
 According to one source writing on article two, "What remained unstated in the treaty, but would have been obvious to Sherman and his men, is that land not placed in the reservation was to be considered United States property, and not Indian territory."

 As in 1851, the US recognized most of the land north of the Sioux reservation as Indian territory of the Arikara, Hidatsa and Mandan.
 In addition, the US still recognized the 1851 Crow claim to the Indian territory west of the Powder.
 The Crow and the US came to an agreement about this expanse on May 7, 1868.

-With the reservation border following “the northern line of Nebraska”, the Peace Commission ceded to the Sioux the little Ponca reservation, which had already been guaranteed the Ponca in multiple treaties with the government.
-“No one has ever been able to explain” this blunder, which was nonetheless enforced by the government, irrespective of their earlier agreements.
+With the reservation border following "the northern line of Nebraska", the Peace Commission ceded to the Sioux the original Ponca Reservation, which had already been guaranteed the Ponca in multiple treaties with the government.
+"No one has ever been able to explain" this blunder, which was nonetheless enforced by the government, irrespective of their earlier agreements.